TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-assistancewithaliases.md

 * **Which resources are covered by Policy?**

 We support all resources that go through the Azure Resource Manager (ARM).
-We also have public preview of built-in policies of [AKS](https://docs.microsoft.com/azure/governance/policy/concepts/rego-for-aks), [AKS Engine](https://docs.microsoft.com/azure/governance/policy/concepts/aks-engine), and [Key Vault](https://docs.microsoft.com/azure/governance/policy/samples/keyvault-no-vnet-rules).
+We also have previews of built-in policies for the following data-plane resources: [AKS](https://docs.microsoft.com/azure/governance/policy/concepts/rego-for-aks), [AKS Engine](https://docs.microsoft.com/azure/governance/policy/concepts/aks-engine), and [Key Vault](https://docs.microsoft.com/azure/governance/policy/samples/keyvault-no-vnet-rules).
 You can also use [Guest Config on VMs](https://docs.microsoft.com/azure/governance/policy/concepts/guest-configuration) with policy.

 * **Alias not found/not working**